 b) Assume that the equation \eqref{dqnls} has phase rotation symmetry and is conservative and defocusing.
 Given $s > 2$, assume that the initial data $u_0$ is small in $H^s$,

 Then the solutions are global in time, and satisfy

 \end{theorem}

-As noted earlier, this is the first quasilinear global well-posedness result of its type, and in particular the first global well-posedness result for a one dimensional quasilinear Schr\"odinger equation without localized data.
+As previously emphasized, this is the first quasilinear global well-posedness result of its type, and in particular the first global well-posedness result for a one-dimensional quasilinear Schr\"odinger equation where no localization on the initial data is being assumed.
 The only earlier result establishing a similar result in 1D is the one in \cite{IT-global}, where a semilinear model was considered.